Advergame: Protection for children

-Because video games generally draw significant interest from minors, there are ethical and legal concerns around advergames.
+Because video games generally draw significant interest from children, there are ethical and legal concerns around advergames.
 Whereas adults generally can recognize and resist persuasive advertising in games, younger children may not recognize that an advergame is a form of advertising and can be drawn in by statements made by the game, especially in a more complex advergame where the advertising is more incorporated or subtle.

 One key market area of concern was food product-based advergames.
 The increased use of browser and mobile advergames in the mid-2000s led to concerns that such games would lead to an increase in the childhood obesity rate.
 In particular, many food-based advergames promote less nutritious products like snack foods.
 However, research has shown that the influence of advergames is not limited to foods with poor nutrition, as a study using advergames designed around healthy food choices led to the monitored children to select a healthier snack when presented a variety of choices.